levogevo/strip-obu-dv/README.md

 ## Why?

-As of the creation of this program, ffmpeg does not have this program's features, despite being able to produce DV AV1 content through encoding (AV1 content is comprised of OBUs).
+~~As of the creation of this program, ffmpeg does not have this program's features, despite being able to produce DV AV1 content through encoding (AV1 content is comprised of OBUs).~~ Recent versions of ffmpeg have this program's features.
+View the [`dovi_rpu` bitstream filter](https://ffmpeg.org/ffmpeg-bitstream-filters.html#dovi_005frpu) for more information.
 As many HW decoders are simply not capable of decoding AV1 DV streams, I wanted a tool to fix this problem without any re-encoding taking place.

 ## Integration with ffmpeg
 This project **only parses OBU files**.
 Therefore, using it on an MP4/MKV file **will not work**.
 To strip DV content from these file types, you will need to demux with ffmpeg, then strip the OBU, then remux back into an MP4/MKV container.
 The [strip-with-ffmpeg.sh](scripts/strip-with-ffmpeg.sh) script does precisely that without any re-encoding taking place.